gscales/microsoft-graph-docs/api-reference/v1.0/api/user-list-mailfolders.md

 ## HTTP request

-To get all the mail folders in the specified user's mailbox, excluding those that are hidden:
+To get all the mail folders in the specified user's mailbox under the Mailbox Folder root, excluding those that are hidden:
 <!-- { "blockType": "ignored" } -->
 ```http
 GET /me/mailFolders